joeys1122/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  Class-based components are classes that extend from the `React.Component` parent class and require a `render()` function in order to return React elements.
+Class components can use the `constructor()` function to initialize state and bind methods, they also have access to other React lifecycle methods like `componentDidMount()` and `componentDidUpdate()`.

+  Functional components are NOT classes.
+They are instead JavaScript functions that can receive properties as an argument and returns React elements.
+They use the hook `useState()` to initialize state.
+Unlike class components, they cannot use lifestyle methods.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  `componentWillMount()` is called just before a component is mounted, before `render()`

+  `componentDidUpdate()` is called immediately after a component updates.
+It is not called for the initial render.

 3. Define stateful logic.

+  Stateful logic is logic that is built into a component and interacts and changes the components state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  - Arrange: Set up what you need to start testing

+  - Act: Performing actions to test the code

+  - Assert: Verify that the actions produce the correct result